eberban/eberban/books/tour/src/from_scratch/step2/time.md

 >     pei fe izva gia
 > ```

-A predicate modeling an event can then use the following predicate to state that the context path is contained into the provided path.
+A predicate modeling an event can then use the following predicate to state that the context span is contained into the provided span.

-> zvan: `[E:blu din]` is contained in the context path.
+> zvan: Time span `[E:blu din]` is contained in the context time span.
 > ```
 > po zvan
 > ble